 - Have time to plan for the future

 A specific diagnosis allows your loved one to make more decisions for themselves for their future.
 While still having a good cognitive function, they can make key decisions around financial choices and care needs.
-New Haven offers monthly support groups and events for seniors that might be looking to make the move into assisted living or memory care.
+New Haven offers monthly support groups and events for seniors that might be looking to make the move into assisted living or dementia care.

 - Get support and resources